marktmiller/atari-8-bit-projects/parr-vm/README.md

 When you run INTVM.TBS, it takes you into an interactive environment, with a "READY" prompt.

--Displaying/Running Programs-
+-=Displaying/Running Programs=-

 To load a program, use the command:

-BYTELD <filespec>
+BYTELD filespec

-Note you do not need quotations around <filespec>.
+Note you do not need quotations around filespec.
 It consists of a drive spec.
 (D:, or D<number>:), and the filename.

 To display the disassembly of the code, type "LIST"